judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 Toilet paper, like all other non-perishable supplies, is worth having an extra stock of.
 Whether you live in a high-risk area or not, you never know when a tornado, blackout, ice storm, flood, earthquake, or pandemic will reduce access to shops.
 Though hoarding years of supplies away doesn't make sense (and who has that sort of space anyway?), it is smart to keep a few weeks' supplies of some critical items, just in case.

-{% cloudinary /assets/images/2020/04/hoarding-in-a-pandemic.jpeg alt="Vegetable shelves in a grocery store are empty during COVID-19" %}
+{% cloudinary post-image /assets/images/2020/04/hoarding-in-a-pandemic.jpeg alt="Vegetable shelves in a grocery store are empty during COVID-19" %}

 ## How to be prepared